reverse0x90/edCTF/README.md

 The default Django admin credentials are admin/admin.
 Also, it is not recommended to run docker commands as a root user.

 You can also install locally, assuming you're using something like Ubuntu or Debian.
-Run this command in your shell:
+Run these commands in your shell:
 ```
 sudo mkdir /opt/edctf \
-&& sudo chown $USER:www-data /opt/edctf \
+&& sudo chown $USER:$USER /opt/edctf \
 && git clone https://github.com/IAryan/edCTF.git /opt/edctf \
+&& cd /opt/edctf \
-&& sh /opt/edctf/all.sh
+&& ./all.sh
 ```